-There are a very select group of series that almost magically transcend their original target audience and humble origins to almost accidentally attain the coveted status of treasured and much loved national institution.
-In the world of factual children's programming that accolade has been bestowed upon one show above all others, a show which, despite more than four decades of continuous transmission, remains at its core as true to the spirit of its original format as on the day of its first broadcast.
+There are a very select group of series that almost magically transcend their original target audience and humble origins to almost accidentally attain the coveted status of a treasured and much-loved national institution.
+In the world of factual children's programming that accolade has been bestowed upon one show above all others, a show which, despite more than six decades of continuous transmission, remains at its core as true to the spirit of its original format as on the day of its first broadcast.
 That programme is Blue Peter, and its story is the stuff of television legend.

-In 1965 Chris and Val were joined by 31 year-old Yorkshire born actor John Noakes.
-Sporting a Beatle haircut, Noakes became an instant hit with the public as he undertook a series of daredevil stunts such as scaling Nelson's Column, and became the first British civilian to make a 25,000ft free-fall by parachute.
+In 1965 Chris and Val were joined by 31-year-old Yorkshire-born actor John Noakes.
+Sporting a Beatle haircut, Noakes became an instant hit with the public as he undertook a series of daredevil stunts such as scaling Nelson's Column and becoming the first British civilian to make a 25,000ft free-fall by parachute.
 John also had two pets of his own; the first was called Patch, the son of Petra, and later, perhaps more famously, a black and white Collie by the name of Shep.
-The two became inseparable and John's good humoured admonition, "Get down, Shep", became a nation-wide catch phrase, as indeed did the famous "Here's one I made earlier", when referring to one of the many models that the presenters have shown the public how to make out of nothing more than plastic bottles, old toilet rolls, wire coat hangers and sticky-back plastic.
+The two became inseparable and John's good-humoured admonition, "Get down, Shep", became a nationwide catchphrase, as indeed did the famous "Here's one I made earlier", when referring to one of the many models that the presenters have shown the public how to make out of nothing more than plastic bottles, old toilet rolls, wire coat hangers and sticky-back plastic.